-Service members can request a 6% interest rate cap on any debts incurred prior to military service (credit cards, loans, mortgages, etc.) for the duration of the service member's military obligation and one year thereafter for mortgages.
-This applies to individual debts of the service member as well as those incurred jointly with his or her spouse.
+Service members can request a 6% interest rate cap on any debts incurred before military service (credit cards, loans, mortgages, etc.) for the duration of the Service member's military obligation and one year thereafter for mortgages.
+This applies to individual debts of the Service member as well as those incurred jointly with his or her spouse.